ticklemonster/lucky-numbers-k8s/Readme.md

 ## TO DO ##
 * CLIENT
-    * redo to follow the new "choose 6" approach
-    * accept "WINNER" messages
     * deal with a "GUESS" being a temporary (delete it after a claim?)
+    * update guesses with results and show guesses with results differently from those waiting.
+    * store guesses in local storage (to recover after a refresh)
-    * show "new number", "guess win/lose" as messages
+    * show "new number", "guess win/lose" as messages?
-    * implement "guess input" (small-screen) control
+    * show a "time to next draw" countdown?

 * SERVER
-    * Clean up old "guesses" after a period of time?
+    * Clean up old "guesses" after a period of time (or move to persistent store)?
-    * Clean up old "results" after a period of time?
+    * Clean up old "results" after a period of time (or move to persistent store)?
     * Make sure server process will exit on critical failures.
-Let Kubernetes do the restart to try reconnecting.
+Let Kubernetes do the restart.
     * Add API to retrieve statistics for drawn numbers (recorded in Redis already)
-    * Consider kubernetes cron jobs to manage the RNG (guaranteed at least once, but could run any time during the minute - how time accurate do we need to be?)

 * KUBERNETES
     * Revisit internal networking in Kubernetes (remove nodeports from internal services when not in dev)?
-    * Use coredns to find services (rather than environment vars)
+    * CONSIDER: Use coredns to find services (rather than environment vars)?
+    * CONSIDER: Kubernetes cron jobs to manage the RNG (guaranteed at least once, but could run any time during the minute - how time accurate do we need to be?)